toful/GSX_Labs/README.md

 # GSX_Labs
 Networking and Systems Management Labs

-In this repository there are many bash scripts for computer configuration.
+In this repository there are many bash scripts for system and network configuration for Debian.

 ## Authors